lambdacdm/lambdacdm/README.md

 I'm Xiang Li.
 Nice to meet you in github!

-See my CV in this website: https://lambdacdm.github.io/homepage/
+See my CV in this web page: https://lambdacdm.github.io/homepage/

 ### Zhihu